genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 ### Analytics

 Set `enable_logging_runs` to True will enable storage of analytics data.
-It stores for each job creation date, user mail, size of query and target, and batch type.
+It stores for each job creation date, user email, size of query and target, batch type, and tool used.

+Since version 1.3.0, user email is anonymized by matching patterns defined in the `[analytics_groups]` section.
+If no match is found, the email is replaced by an empty string.

+Set `disable_anonymous_analytics` to True will enable storage of email without anonymization like in previous versions.

+### Analytics_groups

+Groups for user email anonymization are defined by using the following syntax

+- `<group name> = <regex pattern>`

+You can set as many group you want.
+The entry order is important.
+A user email can be only part of one group.
+The first matched pattern will be used to assign the group.
+Groups are case-insensitive, whereas pattern are case-sensitive

+**Example**

+    [analytics_groups]
+    INRAE = ^.*@inrae?\.fr$
+    Other = ^.*$

 ### Legal